Cats

 Bengals are banned in this state.

-Violation results in liability to pay a fine which does not go beyond $1000.
+Violation results in liability to pay a hefty fine.

 Seattle, Washington